The Grecian Daughter: Casting

 In the original Drury Lane performance in 1772, the heroine Euphrasia was played by Ann Street Barry, and Euphrasia's father Evander was played by Barry's husband Spranger Barry.
 Other cast members included John Palmer as Dionysius, Samuel Reddish as Philotus, Joseph Inchbald as Callipus, Francis Aickin as Melathon, James Aickin as Phocion, John Hayman Packer as Greek Herald and Richard Hurst as Arcas.

 The actress Sarah Siddons frequently performed as Euphrasia, as part of her repertoire of tragic parts, and it became known as one of her "great roles".
-She was painted as Euphrasia in a portrait by William Hamilton c.1772-1775, which was the basis of a line engraving by James Caldwell in 1789.
+She was painted as Euphrasia in a portrait by William Hamilton in 1780 which was the basis of a line engraving by James Caldwell in 1789.

 Ann Brunton Merry's debut performance was as Euphrasia at the Theatre Royal in Bath, 17 February 1785.
 The role of Euphrasia was also later performed by her niece, Elizabeth Yates.

 In the early 1830s, Fanny Kemble played Euphrasia with her father Charles Kemble as Evander.